Thermally activated delayed fluorescence: History

 The first evidence of thermally activated delayed fluorescence in an organic molecule was discovered in 1961 investigating the compound eosin.
 The emission detected was termed "E-type" delayed fluorescence, but the mechanism was not completely understood.
 In 1986, this mechanism was further investigated and described in detail using aromatic thiones, but a practical use was only identified much later.

 Application of the TADF mechanism for efficient light generation in OLEDs was proposed in 2008 by Yersin and coworkers and subsequently intensively studied.
 Originally the corresponding mechanism was designated as "singlet harvesting mechanism".
 Since 2009, the mechanism was extensively investigated by Chihaya Adachi and coworkers as well as by other research groups.
-A series of papers was published, reporting effective TADF molecular design strategies focusing on different TADF compounds.
+A series of papers were published, reporting effective TADF molecular design strategies focusing on different TADF compounds.
 Extensive studies of green, orange, and blue emitting OLEDs based on organic TADF materials spiked interest in the TADF field.
 This mechanism was soon considered as possible high efficiency alternative to traditional fluorescent and also phosphorescent compounds used in lighting displays so far.
 TADF materials are being considered the third generation of OLEDs following fluorescent and phosphorescent based devices.